 Elgon had entered the control room.
 Iset, Attica and Ailette turned around and nodded at him.

 “I thought the redundant system is composed of three subsystems.
 What about the other two?”
+Iset was a bit perplexed but this new piece of evidence.

 “You're right, Iset.
 Three subsystems plus the main one.
 But this is the way we do things now.
 This has been one of the last mass drivers, if not the last, to be upgraded.
 Old models had redundancy consisting of two subsystems.
 As for the other subsystem, well, it was in process of being replaced.”
+Elgon shrugged.
+He was wearing a brown overall that did not cover his tail.

 “What a coincidence!
 Well, let's fix that issue as soon as possible too.
 Tinée and Ailette you are the chosen ones.
 After that you can continue with the investigation and try to find out what seems to be an upgrade mess.”
-Iset took a look at her desk's panel.
+Iset looked at her desk's panel.
 “Isère is here.
 Attica, could you remain?
 We are going to the meeting room and contact Kolenté and Taurion.”

 “Good morning.
 Before going on I've an announcement to make.
 Yesterday I received a message from Headquarters.
-They have requested us to be in charge of the station and the mass driver until a new group of engineers and technicians are assembled.
+They have requested us to oversee the station and the mass driver until a new group of engineers and technicians are assembled.
 Which might take... well, a long time.”
 Iset looked at her colleagues and she could tell that they were not happy.
 “Luckily for us they are decommissioning one of the remaining mass drivers of the belt, the oldest one, and when they are done its crew will be able to replace us, after some rest on Mars of course.
 Any questions?”

 “What about the ships?”
 Isère was the first to break the silence.
 She looked calm, as usual.